 Transfer ownership of a paid-up life insurance policy to The Land Trust for Tennessee.
 The Land Trust then elects either to cash in the policy immediately or hold it.
 You make a gift using an asset that you and your family no longer need, and you receive an income tax deduction at the same time.

 Often, corporate employees do not know about the opportunity for their employer to match their charitable gifts.
-There is potential to increase your gift by 200 percent!
+There is potential to double your impact.

 “People can get their donations doubled in many cases by their employer,” said Perla Ni, CEO of GreatNonprofits.org.
 “Matching donation programs are a big part of corporations’ social responsibility initiatives, but awareness of them is often shockingly low.
 As a result, billions of dollars that can go to deserving nonprofits, towards vital social programs, are never distributed.”